liushuyanhe/Microwave-Integrated-Retrieval-System-MIRS/README.md

 Once the tar file is uncompressed and unpacked, the README file under <installation_directory>/src/README can be referred to for more information on how to build and run MiRS.

+Note: this package contains source codes and scripts only.
+Additional data files are required to install and run MiRS.
+The full package (codes and data files) can be obtained by downloading the tar file located at: https://www.star.nesdis.noaa.gov/pub/smcd/mirs/MIRS_DAP/mirs_v11r9_r110922331_oper_20221127.tar.gz

 Further questions may be addressed to quanhua.liu@noaa.gov or christopher.grassotti@noaa.gov

 # SHA256 Sums